-Changing adolescent body

-- •Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
-(Y5 and Y6) - About menstrual wellbeing including the key facts about the menstrual cycle.
-(Y5 and Y6) - How babies are made and born.
-(Y6)

-Sex The characteristics of healthy, respectful relationships.

-Education About physical anatomy - male and female.

-(Y6 only) Key facts about sexual reproduction - how babies are made and born.
+8. Changing adolescent body Pupils should know: i) Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+(Y5 and Y6) ii) About menstrual wellbeing including the key facts about the menstrual cycle.
+(Y5 and Y6) iii) How babies are made and born.
+(Y6) 9.
+Sex education (Y6 only) i) The characteristics of healthy, respectful relationships. ii) About physical anatomy - male and female. iii) Key facts about sexual reproduction - how babies are made born